Cost breakdown

 How does going out of network affect out-of-pocket limits?

-An out-of-network doctor can charge any amount he or she wants.
-He or she has not agreed to a contract price for the covered service.
+An out-of-network doctor can charge any amount they want.
+They haven’t agreed to a contract price for the covered service.
 In this case, the doctor is charging $825.
-Not all of that money counts toward your out-of-pocket limit.
+Not all that money counts toward your out-of-pocket limit.

 How to lower your health costs

-Stay in the network.
+Be sure to stay in the network.
 Ask your doctor to refer you to a specialist, hospital or surgical center that accepts your plan.
-Or log in to your secure member account to search our provider directory.
+Or use your member website to search our provider directory.

-Find out what it will cost before you go.
+You can also find out what it will cost before you go.
 Ask your out-of-network providers what the charge will be.
-For network care, your secure member account may be able to provide cost estimates.
+For network care, you may be able to get cost estimates on your member website.
 Or talk with the network provider’s office about what you may be asked to pay.

 Does your member ID card have “NAP” on the front?
 That stands for National Advantage™ Program.
 And it has benefits for you:

-• If you get care from an NAP provider, you won’t get a balance bill.
-You will pay your usual cost sharing for out-of-network care.
+- If you get care from an NAP provider, you won’t get a balance bill.
+You’ll pay your usual cost-sharing for out-of-network care.

-Check your most recent ID card to see whether your plan has the program.
+Check your most recent ID card to check whether your plan has the program.
 Some plans that used to have NAP no longer have it.

 Legal notices